nestdotland/nest.land/ROADMAP.md

 We'd also like to implement premium features to allow for profitability on the team's end.

 ### Goals
+  - Database:
+    - Migrate to an Arweave-based Database
   - API:
     - Enforce cryptographic signing for all users (GPG keys).
     - All routes are ratelimited using a per-route token (paired with a cooldown) for storage in a client side bucket.